 How to Remove a Broken Tap with Walton Tap Extractors

-Performance professionals have depended on our tap extractors since 1908.
-In three simple steps you can remove a broken tap without drilling, lasers, damaged threads, scrapped parts, or repair inserts.
+Since 1908, performance professionals have depended on our tap extractors as their first, best option for quickly getting out broken taps.
+Whether from an engine block, manifold, or an important part (aluminum, steel — you name it), in three simple steps you may be able to remove a broken tap without drilling, lasers, damaged threads, scrapped parts, or repair inserts.

 Step 1